Ahaeflig/NHL-Inspector/ProcessBook/README.md

 <br >

 But as you can see the sliding window doesn't bring a lot of value to the visualization.
-You don't get much from the unselected panel.
+You don't get much from the unselected panel, the dimension is not good to display either stats or the overall ranking.

-We sketched a diffrent layout with a "wheel" to select and show the state of the championship while showing the detailed stats:
+We also sketched a diffrent layout with a "wheel" to select and show the state of the championship while showing the detailed stats:

 <br >